tklatzer/ESM-data/README.md

 # ESM-data
-ESM data for Assessing the Impact of Natural Gas and Hydrogen Blending in Integrated Energy System Modeling
+ESM data and appendix for **Assessing the Impact of Natural Gas and Hydrogen Blending in Integrated Energy System Modeling**.